microsoft/turnstile/docs/GETTING_STARTED.md

 | `is_test_subscription` | Is this a test subscription?
 Indeed it is! |
 | `limited_overflow_seating_enabled` | When set to `true`, Turnstile will provide `limited` seats when a user-based subscription has run out of seating.
 Turnstile makes no distinction between `limited` and `standard` seating; it is up to the SaaS app to interpret these properties and possibly limit functionality for `limited` seats. |

-## 5. Get a seat
+## 5. Finish setting up the subscription

-Now that you've created your first subscription, let's try to get a seat.
-Navigate to `[user_web_app_base_url]` to finish setting up the new subscription and obtain a seat.
+Now that you've created your first subscription, navigate to `[user_web_app_base_url]` to finish setting it up.
+Normally, the customer would finish setting up their own subscription.